dinoi7/Schatzsuche/README.md

 We developed the treasure quest game for the Kniwwelino Challenge 2018 (#KniwwelinoChallenge2018).
 To play this game you need one or more Kniwwelino's (https://www.kniwwelino.lu/).

-The goal of the game is to find the treasure on the playing field.
+The goal of the game is to find as first the treasure on the playing field.
 The game can be played by one or multiple Players.

 The first player who found the treasure will get one pint.
 The treasure is somewhere hidden on the playing field.

 ## Installation

 Load the file [Kniwwelino_Schatzsuche_V1.0.xml](Kniwwelino_Schatzsuche_V1.0.xml) to the editor http://code.kniwwelino.lu/.
-It's better to change the messsage ID in order to seperate you from other players.
+It's better to change the message ID in order to separate you from other players.
 You can maintain a value you like.
-Dowload the program to every Kniwwelino who wants to participiate.
+Download the program to every Kniwwelino who wants to participate.

 ![Message ID](Kniwwelino_Nachrichten_ID.JPG)